Infertility: Medications Women Can Consider and Its Side Effects

 Unpleasant Side Effects

-The side effects with Clomid are annoying but are usually mild and not that concerning.
+The side effects of Clomid are annoying but are usually mild and not that concerning.
 However, the side effects that come with the other fertility drugs are the same, yet can be a lot worse.
 Dealing with those kinds of side effects can take a lot out of you and make the experience of undergoing fertility treatments even more difficult.

 The Risk of Multiple Births